Judslat/P3PFLASH/README.md

-# P3PFLASH v6
+# P3PFLASH v8
 ************************************************************************************************
 ************************************************************************************************
-THIS NEW VERSION SHOWS YOU WHICH COM PORTS ARE
-BEING DETECTED AND NOW ONLY ASK FOR THE COM
-PORT ONCE
+THIS NEW VERSION  AUTO DETECTS YOUR COM PORT SO NO NEED FOR DEVICE MANAGER ALSO HAS A CLEANER INTERFACE
 *************************************************************************************************

-this version uses Putty tool to confirm bootme mode please read the instructions in the tool

 This tool is designed to flash the Phantom 3 Pro camera board when the FPV has failed, it is not intended or any other DJI quad